 Structure and furniture

 Provision of any structure or furniture must be designed in accordance with the relevant Council’s plans and/or policies and follow CPTED principles.
+Also refer to SNZ HB 86320:2004.
 It must also be as specified in Section 8 Acceptable products on page 350.

 Play equipment